Why Sundial Growers Inc. (SNDL)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $0.58.
-SNDL currently public float of 436.73M and currently shorts hold a 41.25% ratio of that float.
-Today, the average trading volume of SNDL was 540.90M shares.
+The average price from analysts is $0.88.
+Today, the average trading volume of SNDL was 560.39M shares.

 SNDL’s Market Performance

-SNDL stocks went up by 25.11% for the week, with a monthly drop of -51.86% and a quarterly performance of 189.68%, while its annual performance rate touched 75.29%.
-The volatility ratio for the week stands at 14.08% while the volatility levels for the past 30 days are set at 21.21% for Sundial Growers Inc..
-The simple moving average for the period of the last 20 days is -4.75% for SNDL stocks with a simple moving average of 117.82% for the last 200 days.
+SNDL stocks went up by 4.93% for the week, with a monthly jump of 2.76% and a quarterly performance of 210.93%, while its annual performance rate touched 113.07%.
+The volatility ratio for the week stands at 15.45% while the volatility levels for the past 30 days are set at 16.83% for Sundial Growers Inc..
+The simple moving average for the period of the last 20 days is 8.19% for SNDL stocks with a simple moving average of 122.96% for the last 200 days.

 Stock Fundamentals for SNDL